Fuel Injection means the supply of fuel in the combustion chamber of an internal combustion engine.

 Due to the varying Pressure of Injection Air the rate at which the fuel is admitted can be effectively controlled.

 The combustion takes place nearly at Constant Pressure.

-Due to High-Pressure, Air Compressor weight increase and a net output of Engine is decreasing.
+Due to High-Pressure, the Air Compressor weight increases and the net output of the Engine is decreasing.

 This is an Airless Injection System.
-Hence the fuel under Pressure is directly injected into the combustion chamber at Atomized State.
+Hence the fuel under Pressure is directly injected into the combustion chamber in an Atomized State.

 This is useful for small and also for big Diesel Engines.

-This Fuel Injection System further divided into two systems.
+This Fuel Injection System is further divided into two systems.

 Individual Pump System